alexpichel/okb-gatsby/content/posts/2017-02-09--domestic-violence-police-units/index.md

 3. Increases in victim assistance may have led to reducing target suitability.
 Although, a separate study showed that the DV unit did not decrease re-victimization.

-4.Charging based on the evidence regardless of victim’s wishes may have increased procedural justice, i.e. perceived fairness, in the eyes of the offender.
+4. Charging based on the evidence regardless of victim’s wishes may have increased procedural justice, i.e. perceived fairness, in the eyes of the offender.

 #### CITATION